buttermilk-crypto/b2/properties-compiler-mojo/README.md

      }
     }

-For the PojoPropertiesImpl option, the output will look like this:
+For the PojoPropertiesImpl (and recommended) option, the output will look like this:

     package com.example;